 You make your love believable not by giving your children expensive gifts or adult privileges, but by giving them yourself.
 Let them have your time.
 When my sons were small, I taught them how to read.
 Over the years, I have spent thousands of hours playing with them on the floor, reading to them, taking them on picnics, joining with them in sports and games, teaching them music, and doing many other things.
 Children are an investment, and like any investment, what you get out depends on what you put in.

 In conclusion, let me say that the goal of these seven measures is not to make perfect children.
 I do not know any perfect children.
 Nor do I know any perfect parents.
 So, as the result of implementing these measures, do not expect to see your children become cherubs with halos.
-Every child goes through titanic difficulties in self-management.
+Every child is always waging a hard battle for true self-management.
 At times, every adolescent thoroughly exasperates his parents.
 Yet if you rear your children properly, they will outgrow all the struggles of youth and enter adulthood as committed Christians.